-History of the Office of Diversity and Inclusion
+History of the Office of Diversity, Equity and Inclusion

-(excerpt from A Way Forward: Report of the President's Task Force on Diversity and Inclusion)
+(excerpt from A Way Forward: Report of the President's Task Force on Diversity, Equity and Inclusion)

 In 2012, the Harper College Board of Trustees and the president established as an institutional priority the involvement of the entire institution in assessing and evaluating the College's performance by means of key indicators, called Institutional Effectiveness Measures (IEMs).
 These measures align with the mission and vision of Harper College as well as the needs and expectations of the College's internal and external stakeholders.
 The institutional effectiveness activities at Harper College measure the quality of the institution in eight categories, one of which is the diversity of its employees.